Sensory systems in fish: Vision

-Hearing
+Hearing, vibration, and the lateral line

 Hearing is an important sensory system for most species of fish.
 For example, in the family Batrachoididae, males use their swim bladders to make advertisement calls which females use to localize males.
 Hearing threshold and the ability to localize sound sources are reduced underwater, in which the speed of sound is faster than in air.
 Underwater hearing is by bone conduction, and localization of sound appears to depend on differences in amplitude detected by bone conduction.
 As such, aquatic animals such as fish have a more specialized hearing apparatus that is effective underwater.

 Fish can sense sound through their lateral lines and their otoliths (ears).
-Some fishes, such as some species of carp and herring, hear through their swim bladders, which function rather like a hearing aid.
+Some fishes, such as some species of carp and herring, hear through their swim bladders.

 Hearing is well-developed in carp, which have the Weberian organ, three specialized vertebral processes that transfer vibrations in the swim bladder to the inner ear.

 Although it is hard to test sharks' hearing, they may have a sharp sense of hearing and can possibly hear prey many miles away.
 A small opening on each side of their heads (not the spiracle) leads directly into the inner ear through a thin channel.

 The lateral line shows a similar arrangement, and is open to the environment via a series of openings called lateral line pores.
 This is a reminder of the common origin of these two vibration- and sound-detecting organs that are grouped together as the acoustico-lateralis system.
-In bony fish and tetrapods the external opening into the inner ear has been lost.
+In bony fish and tetrapods, the external opening into the inner ear has been lost.